CGamesPlay/haml_user_tags/README.md

 - Verify it works on Ruby 1.9.7 / Rails 3.2.9
 - Find best use cases inside SI code and bring in
+- Create a wrapper around render :partial to set it as a custom tag.

+It should ensure that tags in the partial don't get included.
+Potentially use Haml::to_method or whatever to do the defining.

 ## Contributing